Engin-Boot/pong-stage-VinayBhutange/Stage0/New game.md

 ## Acceptance Criteria

-### Scenario: The player is freshly downloaded the game
+### Scenario: The player has freshly downloaded the game

   Given -The game is in working condition